cropcrusaders/PickerSpeedVisualizer/README.md

 It's a good practice to use a virtual environment to manage project-specific dependencies.
 On Windows:

-bash

-# Navigate into the project directory
+## Navigate into the project directory
   cd PickerSpeedVisualizer

-# Create a virtual environment named 'venv'
+## Create a virtual environment named 'venv'
   python -m venv venv

-# Activate the virtual environment
+## Activate the virtual environment
   venv\Scripts\activate

 On macOS/Linux: